bdslab/STAlign/examples/README.md

 "STAlignComparisonResults.csv" are created in the folder "tRNA-1".
 The former contains the description of all the biomolecules that were found and correctly processed.
-The latter contains, for each pair of processed biomolecules, the ASA Distance between the two correspondig structural trees and execution time information.
+The latter contains, for each pair of processed biomolecules, the ASA Distance between the two corresponding structural trees and execution time information.